 A Sermon on Ezekiel 13:1-16Read more

-Who is man?
-This question is central to all of life, and as Dr. Martyn Lloyd-Jones shows in this sermon on Ezekiel 13:1-16.
-Many today say that man is fundamentally good ,or at least morally neutral, with the ability to become either a good or a bad person.
-But either way it is up to men.
-This is why men must be taught how to do the right thing, and once he knows what is right he will do it.
-This is how the world’s problems will be solved.
+In this sermon on Ezekiel 13:1–16 titled “Christ, the Only Hope,” Dr. Martyn Lloyd-Jones addresses a question that is central to all of life: “who is man?”.
+Many today say that people are fundamentally good, or at least morally neutral, with the ability to become either a good or a bad person.
+But either way it is up to them.
+This is why people must be taught how to do the right thing, and once they knows what is right, they will do it.
+This is how the world’s problems will be solved, they contend.
 While this may be a popular teaching, it is directly contradicted by Scripture.
-The Bible teaches that men are fallen and slaves to sin.
+The Bible teaches that all are fallen and slaves to sin.
 They are unable to choose the good or overcome their sin by themselves.
-But the world tells us only what we want to hear, but God’s Word is different.
-In Scripture we see that all men are sinful and under the wrath of God.
-Yet it is God who works to provide salvation for men.
-He sends His only Son to die upon the cross for the sins of men.
+The world tells humanity only what it wants to hear, but God’s word is different.
+It is seen in Scripture that all are sinful and under the wrath of God yet it is God who works to provide salvation for all.
+He sends His only Son to die upon the cross for the sins of humanity.
 Who then is man?
-According to Scripture he has been created by God, yet he has sinned.
-But God has made a way of salvation in Jesus Christ.
+According to Scripture, he has been created by God, yet he has sinned, but God has made a way of salvation in Jesus Christ.

 Additional Scripture Translations